quilix/fast-notes/linux-sound-architecture.md

 41:14 Future

   - Because the hardware got cheaper to produce, the hardware is not implementing synthesizers, mixers, etc.
-  - There are new technologies to handle these changes (this type of harware)
+  - There are new technologies to handle these changes (this type of harware):
+    - Usecase Manager (UCM): Because of the multitude of features available, these features cannot be described in the hardware and next used by sound server.
+      The technology allows tto describe these features in profies to be used by a sound server !
+INTERSTING  !

+      Usecase Manager is part of ALSA and Pulseaudio has its own Usecase Manager and other soundservers have their own Usecase Manager.

+    - Topology (@ 44:00)

+45:25 Time for a major Overhaul?

 ## References